By: Tavaga Research

 Under NPS you can contribute regularly in a pension account during your working life.
 Upon retirement, you can withdraw a part of the corpus as a lump sum and use the remaining corpus to buy an annuity for financial security.
 NPS offers two accounts: Tier-I and Tier-II.
 Tier-I is a mandatory account and Tier-II is voluntary.
 The big difference between the two is in the withdrawal of money invested in them.
 We cannot withdraw all the money from a Tier-I account until retirement.
 Even upon retirement, there are restrictions on withdrawal in the Tier-I account.
 You are free to withdraw the entire money from the Tier-II account.
 We have to contribute a minimum of Rs 6,000 in the Tier-I account in a financial year.
 We can claim a tax benefit deduction of up to Rs 50,000 under Section 80CCD (1B), in addition to the Rs 1.5 lakh, permitted under Section 80C.

-Not to be confused with an investment option, but the right insurance cover can protect the things that matter to us, including our family’s financial future.
-If we are the sole bread earner, we must get a term insurance.
+Not to be confused with an investment option, but the right insurance coverage can protect the things that matter to us, including our family’s financial future.
+If we are the sole bread earner, we must get term insurance.
 Term plans are pure insurance products that are the cheapest and the best way to buy a large insurance cover.
-However, you don’t get any money back from term plans at the end of the term or up on maturity
+However, you don’t get any money back from term plans at the end of the term or upon maturity

 With the term-life insurance option, there would be no financial burden in our absence and our family could carry on with their lifestyle.
 Unlike any other life insurance product, we can buy a term insurance plan without shelling out too much.
 For example, a risk cover of Rs 50 lakh for a man of 25 years of age could come for as low as Rs 4,184 annually, i.e. less than Rs 12 a day.
 If we buy term life insurance early, the monthly premium is less.
 The thumb rule says we should buy a term insurance cover which is 10 times our annual income.
 So, for an income of Rs 10 lakh a year, the term insurance should be for around Rs 1crore.